-Receive a report, hold a discussion, and give staff direction regarding changes to the City Policy for Tax Abatement and Incentives and the Public Improvement District (PID) policy.
+Make a recommendation to the City Council regarding changes to the Policy for Tax Abatement and Incentives and the Public Improvement District (PID) policy.

 BACKGROUND

 The City of Denton utilizes economic development tools and funding mechanisms to guide economic growth and development in the City.
 The proposed changes to the Policy for Tax Abatement and Incentives and elements for discussion and exploration on the Public Improvement District (PID) policy are presented.